Improved Group Robustness via Classifier Retraining on Independent Splits: Related Work

-\textbf{Limited access to group labels.} In this setting, the approach of inferring more group labels for the group-unlabeled data remains the most popular.
-These \textit{pseudo-group-labels} are usually generated by training a referenced model that performs the labeling.
-For example, \citep{liu2021jtt} utilizes a low-capacity model that create groups by labeling whether an example is correctly classified by the referenced model or not.
-Similarly, works like \citep{creager2021environment, dagaev2021too, krueger2021out, nam2022ssa} and \citep{nam2020learning} are variants of this approach of inferring pseudo-group-labels.
-These methods then proceed to use a group-robust algorithm like GDRO \citep{sagawa2019distributionally} or Invariant Risk Minimization (IRM) \citep{arjovsky2019irm} to perform robust training on a new network with the newly generated pseudo-group-labels.
+\textbf{Partially-labeled group labels during training.} In this setting, the approach of inferring more group labels for the group-unlabeled data remains the most popular.
+These {pseudo-group labels} are usually generated by training a referenced model that performs the labeling.
+For example, \cite{liu2021jtt} utilizes a low-capacity model that creates groups by labeling whether an example is correctly classified by the referenced model or not.
+Similarly, works like \citep{creager2021environment, dagaev2021too, krueger2021out, nam2022ssa, nam2020learning} are variants of this approach of inferring pseudo group labels.
+These methods then proceed to use a group robust algorithm like group DRO \citep{sagawa2019distributionally} or Invariant Risk Minimization \citep{arjovsky2019irm} to retrain new deep nets with the newly generated pseudo group labels.

-\textbf{No group labels.} This setting removes the ability to validate as well as knowledge of potential groups.
+\textbf{No group labels during training.} This setting removes the ability to validate knowledge of potential groups.
 This makes the problem more difficult as it is unclear which correlation to look for during training.
-Some theoretical works in this space include \cite{hashimoto2018fairness,lahoti2020fairness}. \cite{sohoni2020george} proposes a popular empirical approach in this setting and has popularized the pseudo-labeling and retraining approach.
-This setting is related to \textit{domain generalization}. \cite{gulrajani2020search} shows through mass-scale experiments that most OOD generalization methods do not improve over ERM given the same amount of tuning and model selection criterion.
+Some theoretical works in this space include \cite{lahoti2020fairness}. \cite{sohoni2020george} proposes a popular empirical approach in this setting and has popularized the pseudo-labeling and retraining approach.
+This setting is related to {domain generalization}. \cite{gulrajani2020search} shows through mass-scale experiments that most out-of-distribution generalization methods do not improve over empirical risk minimization given the same amount of tuning and model selection criterion.